FraniukasSneideris/SQL--Analyzing-Student-Performance/README.md

 ### Average Exam Score based on Hours of Sleep and Study
 ![image](https://github.com/user-attachments/assets/ca36f3e9-e7c0-43e7-a31f-b4125356a686)
 Now everything becomes a little bit clearer.
-The heatmap is not using exam ranks, otherwise it's quite confusing, but from the graphic we can say, for sure, that the higher hours of sleep, the better exam scores.
+The heatmap is not using exam ranks, otherwise it's quite confusing.
 For the hours of sleep, it would seem that students need at least between 6 and 7 hours of sleep to perform well.
 That is, sleep matters, but beyond a certain point there's diminishing return.

 ---